aws-amplify/docs/cli/concept.md

 ### .amplifyrc file
 The CLI places the `.amplifyrc` file at the root directory of the user project in the init process:
 It is the amplify-CLI run control, this file is checked into code repo, it facilitates collaborations between team members and outside contributors of the user project.

+### aws-exports.js file
+This file is generated only for JavaScript projects.<br/>
+It contains the consolidated outputs from all the categories, and is placed under the `src` directory that the user (the developer) specified during the `init` process.
+It is updated after each successful execution of the `amplify push` command because the push command has updated the cloud resources.<br/>
+This file is consumed by the [Amplify](https://github.com/aws-amplify/amplify-js) JavaScript library for configuration.

+### awsconfiguration.json file
+This file is generated for Android and iOS projects.<br/>
+It contains the consolidated outputs from all the categories.
+It is updated after each successful execution of the `amplify push` command because the push command has updated the cloud resources.<br/>
+This file is consumed by the [iOS](https://github.com/aws/aws-sdk-ios/) and [Android](https://github.com/aws/aws-sdk-android) native SDKs for configuration.

 # The AWS CloudFormation provider
 Currently the only official provider plugin, amplify-provider-awscloudformation, uses the AWS CloudFormation to form and update the backend resources in the AWS for the amplify categories. <br/>